Murder of Elsie Sigel: Investigation

 During the murder investigation, 35 love letters signed by Sigel were found in Leon's apartment, along with numerous letters from other women.
 It was speculated that the motive for murder might have been jealousy, as Chu Gain, manager of the Port Arthur Restaurant on Mott Street, was also found to be in possession of recent love letters from Sigel.
 Chu reported that he had recently received an anonymous letter threatening Sigel's life if they did not cut off their relationship.
 Leon was never apprehended, and the murder remains unsolved.

+The manhunt for Leon Ling also led to widespread suspicion and targeting of Chinese communities across the country.
+The publication of suspects’ photographs and descriptions encouraged both police and ordinary citizens to participate in the search.
+As a result, many Chinese men, including laundry workers, restaurant staff, students, and even diplomats, were detained regardless of evidence.
+This response reflected broader implications of racial injustice and assumptions that Chinese individuals were all indistinguishable and therefore all suspects of a crime that one man committed.

 Aftermath

 Sigel's murder gained widespread notoriety due to the interracial aspects of the relationship as well as the fame of her grandfather, Franz Sigel, who was a U.S. Civil War general.
 The murder set off a wave of anti-Chinese hysteria, as well as suggestions that the murder was Sigel's own fault.
 The murder became the subject of a play, The Chinatown Trunk Mystery, which was performed around the country.
 Bayonne, New Jersey banned screening films about her murder, several of which, probably newsreels, existed.